Browse by Subject

 Expertise: Activity and travel behavior analysis; Travel demand modeling; Application of econometric, discrete choice and market research techniques in transportation planning; Logistics and freight modeling; Transportation energy and transportation air quality analysis; Urban form and spatial data modeling

-Student Affairs and CMHC Director, Counseling and Mental Health Center
+Associate VP for Student Affairs, CMHC Director, Counseling and Mental Health Center

 +1 512 475 6990